takatz28/Digital-Lock-System/README.md

 * _Administrator_ _Mode_

 A two-stage process that lets the user modify various information.
-1. Switch change: A switch combination must be applied to the lock in order to move on to the second stage.
+1. *Switch* *change*: A switch combination must be applied to the lock in order to move on to the second stage.
-2. Keypad input: The lock will prompt for the administrator password.
+2. *Keypad* *input*: The lock will prompt for the administrator password.
 Once verified, the user will be able to reset or change the lock/admin combinations.

 [Vivado]: